mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 Eating anything in their path with serrated fangs, the atichnae will consume whatever living creature it encounters, its large swarm size reducing even the largest of creatures to nothing more than bone and viscera.
-At approximately 30 centimetres in height with a weight of one kilogram, they are formidable when spotted in the distance.
+At approximately 30 centimeters in height with a weight of one kilogram, they are formidable when spotted in the distance.
 This is compounded by the ‘whispering’ of their wings and constant chittering to one another.